Balanced Accuracy: The Right Metric for Evaluating LLM Judges -- Explained through Youden's J statistic: Limitations

 \section{Limitations}

 While we recommend Balanced Accuracy as a principled and practical primary metric for evaluating judges, it is not without limitations.

-\textbf{First, Balanced Accuracy summarizes performance through TPR and TNR, but it does not fully characterize a judge’s error profile.} A judge with a higher Balanced Accuracy may still have lower precision, higher false-positive rates, or other operational characteristics that matter for specific applications (e.g., safety teams may prioritize very high recall on violation classes).
+\textbf{First, Balanced Accuracy summarizes performance through TPR and TNR, but it does not fully characterize a judge’s error profile.} A judge with a higher Balanced Accuracy may still have lower precision, higher false-positive rates, or other operational characteristics that matter for specific applications (e.g., safety teams may prioritize very high recall on violation classes), while statistical debiasing approaches require high correlation between judge and ground truth scores to provide meaningful sample efficiency gains \cite{dorner2024limits}.
 As with any scalar metric, Balanced Accuracy should be complemented with inspection of the underlying confusion matrix and class-specific error rates.

-\textbf{Second, our analysis assumes that a judge’s error rates (TPR and FPR) remain stable across the assistant models being compared.} If a judge exhibits model-specific bias such as the self-preference and family-preference effects observed when LLM judges evaluate outputs from related models \cite{Wataoka2024SelfPreference,zheng2023judging}, then prevalence estimates may be distorted regardless of the metric used.
+\textbf{Second, our analysis assumes that a judge’s error rates (TPR and FPR) remain stable across the assistant models being compared.} If a judge exhibits model-specific bias such as the self-preference and family-preference effects observed when LLM judges evaluate outputs from related models \cite{Wataoka2024SelfPreference,zheng2023judging,dorner2025limits,chen2024humans}, then prevalence estimates may be distorted regardless of the metric used.
 Detecting and mitigating this form of judge bias is an essential but orthogonal challenge that must accompany any metric-based judge selection.

 \textbf{Third, in multi-class settings, Balanced Accuracy weights each class equally, which may be inappropriate for tasks with long-tailed label distributions.} Rare classes with sparse or noisy annotations can disproportionately influence the metric, making the overall score more volatile and potentially misaligned with evaluation priorities.
 In such settings, practitioners may prefer variants that reweight classes.